 Fishermen want fireworks, even if they’re drawn from imagination rather than reality.
 And this has become sort of an accepted currency that prompts people like John Geirach to pen books entitled All Fishermen are Liars.
 It’s not that fishermen blindly and ignorantly accept the misrepresentations of turd polishers, we just like the way the world looks through rose-colored glasses, so we don’t mind folks that tint things that way.

-When I walked into breakfast at David Taylor's Reel Wilderness -- a lakeshore camp in Alaska’s Bristol Bay region -- as the only one in the yurt nursing a hangover, I was the last one to the breakfast table and was more focused on my coffee than the conversation that was going on around me.
-Once called to attention, David held out a downturned hand which offered up a number of straws, one of which I was instructed to draw.
+I walked into breakfast at David Taylor's Reel Wilderness — a lakeshore camp in Alaska’s Bristol Bay region — as the only one in the yurt nursing a hangover.
+Last to the breakfast table, I was considerably more focused on my coffee than the conversation that was going on around me.
+Once called to attention, David held out a downturned hand in which he offered up a number of straws, one of which I was instructed to draw.
 There was a palpable excitement in the room, but I had yet to learn why.

-The rest of the group, a swell but relatively quiet group of guys whom I offensively presumed to be insurance salesmen, accountants and orthodontists and such, was already aware of the reason for this exercise: we were to make a fifth-lake run.
-But only two boats could make the trip, which meant only 4 of the 10 anglers in camp could go.
+The rest of the group — a swell but relatively quiet group of guys whom I offensively presumed to be insurance salesmen, accountants, orthodontists and such — was already aware of the reason for this exercise.
+We were to make a fifth-lake run.
+But, only two boats could make the trip.
+This meant only 4 of the 10 anglers in camp could go.
 I drew a straw.
 It was long.
 I was in.